darrarski/github-status-bar/README.md

 ### Setup

-Open `Package.swift` in Xcode.
+Open `Package.swift` in Xcode.You can run the app using `github-status-bar` shared build scheme.

-You can run the app using `github-status-bar` shared build scheme.
 The GitHub credentials can be set in the scheme configuration:

 ![xcode-scheme-environment-variables.png](Docs/xcode-scheme-environment-variables.png)